 I was privileged to participate in several Oberlin Bow Making workshops between the years 1998 -2002 where I was able to further refine my skills by observing and working alongside some of the world’s finest bow makers.
 In 2001 I completed a bow making session under the tutelage of Rodney Mohr.
 I was accepted as a member of the American Federation of Violin and Bow Makers in 2001.
 I have become known primarily as a maker of historical bows, exhibiting several times at the Boston Early Music Festival.
 I particularly enjoy restoration of fine bows and the making of Baroque period bows.
 Riggall bows are in a number of Early Music groups and university/conservatory collections.

-My shop is located in Drums, Pennsylvania about 20 miles south of Wilkes Barre.
+My shop is located in Hatboro, Pennsylvania, just north of Philadelphia.
 I am available for rehairs, repairs, restoration, new making and consultation.